modernserf/hashtags-for-humans/docs/talk.md

 Each of these people have a different collection of traits -- they have blonde hair and brown eyes and hats and mustaches -- and in the game Guess Who? you're supposed to figure out who your opponent's character is by asking yes-or-no questions about that trait.

 I assure you this was tremendous fun in 1991.
 I think I might have had a little crush on Maria.
-I have no idea if this is still interesting to kids because its essentially the same as narrowing down google results.
+I have no idea if this is still interesting to kids because its essentially the same as narrowing down Google results.

-The questions you ask in guess who are filling in predicates to a big logical `AND`.
+The questions you ask in Guess Who? fill in predicates to a big logical `AND`.
 This is how we could express this in javascript:

 ```
 people.filter((p) => p.blond && p.male && p.mustache)